 Our team of advisers have a wide range of skills and experience that they use to help the jobseekers

-Colin Webb – Client Adviser and Chairman of the Board of Trustees
+Colin Webb – Senior Careers Adviser and Chairman of the Board of Trustees

 Colin has a Level 6 Diploma in Career Advice and Guidance and provides specialist support to ex-offenders.
 Colin previously worked in the pharmaceutical industry.
 Colin started his career as a researcher for Glaxo, he gained a Doctorate and was responsible for clinical operations in the US for Amgen before becoming their Director of Development for Europe.
 Colin is Chairman of our Board of Trustees with special responsibility for Human Resources.
 Colin is a keen gardener and has volunteered with the Millennium Seed Bank at Kew Gardens.

-Amanda holds a level 4 qualification in Careers Guidance and having played a key role in the development of our Job Club, Amanda now offers one to one advice sessions from our Outreach venues.
-Amanda previously worked as a Secretary at an Independent School and also as a PA to the Managing Director of a furniture company in Hertfordshire.
+Amanda holds a level 6 qualification in Careers Guidance.
+Having played a key role in the development of our Job Club, Amanda now offers one to one advice sessions from our Outreach venues and plays a key role in our day to day operations.
+Amanda is also our Management PA and Secretary to our Board of Trustees having previously worked as a Secretary at an Independent School and also as a PA to the Managing Director of a furniture company in Hertfordshire.
 In her spare time, Amanda indulges in her love of arts and crafts.